Phil Edgeley header

 This Life - 2005

 Recorded at RAMROD studio in Sydney.
 Featuring Paul Rutter on fretless bass and Tony Keep on drums to compliment Phil's passionate guitar playing and vocals, this CD is raw, earthy and real with songs that make you think as well as tap your feet to.
 The freshness and honesty of Phil's original songs makes for compelling listening.
-Have a listen to the samples below.

 Tracks: